-Almost two decades ago, the strategic planning unit at a university in South Africa decided that they wanted to improve access to information.
+During the late 90's, the strategic planning unit at a university in Africa decided to improve access to information.
 So they created a data warehouse.

 At the time, financials and payroll were delivered by an aging mainframe based GL system.
-At month-end, we'd receive a pile of paper containing various reports.
-Two of us would go through it, manually separate it, place them in envelopes, label the envelopes and send them off via internal mail.
+At month-end, we'd receive piles of paper containing various reports.
+Two of us would go through them, manually separate, place in envelopes, label the envelopes and send them off via internal mail.
 This took 2-3 days.
 It was painful.

-The data mart team chose the tech, created the data extracts, built the models and trained a range of users.
-It took a few months to build the reports that we needed - we had to painstakingly replicate the exact format that people were used to.
-But once the reports were developed, reporting had shifted - from paper based, once a month, to electronic, on-demand.
+The team chose the tech, created the data extracts, built the models and trained a range of users.
+It took a few months to build the reports - we had to painstakingly replicate the exact format that people were used to.
+It was worth it.
+Within weeks of the reports being made available, reporting had shifted - from paper based, once a month, to electronic, on-demand.
 A significantly better solution.

 But that was two decades ago.

-Can smaller DW projects, driven by use cases, deliver faster incremental value?
+Can smaller projects, driven by use cases, deliver faster incremental value?

-Definitely: Sophisticated tech for data prep and advanced analytics, including open source options (like our favourite, KNIME), are now mature and widely available
+Definitely: Sophisticated solutions for data prep and advanced analytics, including open source options (like our favourite, KNIME), are mature and widely available

 Definitely: Visualisation tools have come a long way too - e.g. we use Tableau and Power BI - and these are only two among various solid options

-Maybe: reporting, particularly when consolidating across disparate systems, is usually more efficient (faster, more accurate, reduced load on production systems, etc) via a data warehouse.
-The DW is not dead - but perhaps just not created in one big bang.
+Maybe: reporting, particularly when consolidating across disparate systems, is usually more efficient via a data warehouse (speed, accuracy, load on production systems, etc).
+It's not dead - but perhaps just not created in one big bang

 How are you approaching your use of data to better serve your customers?